eriknovak/DTProc/README.md

-# Document Enrichment Tool
+# DTProc: Document and Text Processing Framework

 [![GitHub tag](https://img.shields.io/github/tag/ErikNovak/document-enrichment-tool.svg)](https://github.com/ErikNovak/document-enrichment-tool/tag/)

-The tool is intended to enrich text/documents - extracting the content and provide various annotations and labels to it.
+The framework is enables to process documents and text by extracting the documents content, annotating and translating the text, and validating the output.

-The usage of the tool is presented in the [service](./src/service) folder and includes some examples of its use.
+The framework is developed in TypeScript, but can be easily used on NodeJS.

 The service is based on the [qtopology](https://github.com/qminer/qtopology) module, which is a distributed stream processing layer and is able to construct components